Airplane

 You can easily drive to Lefkada despite it being an island.
 It is linked by causeway and a special floating bridge across the remaining canal.
 For most of the day and night you drive straight over the bridge.
 It moves to allow boats to pass – usually every hour on the hour during the day in summer – less in winter.

 Many interesting places to stop enroute e.g. the Corinth Canal, Corinth, northern Peloponnese, or even Delphi if you take the much slower northern side of the Gulf of Corinth.
 If you haven’t seen those places before it is worth taking time.
-You also go over the amazing Rio–Antirrio Bridge> – the longest in the world of it’s type (multi-span cable-stayed).
+You also go over the amazing Rio–Antirrio Bridge> – the longest in the world of its type (multi-span cable-stayed).

 If heading to Thessaloniki then Meteora is high on world-bucket list places to see.
 Also the tomb of Alexander the Great’s father, Philip, at Vergina is a must-see with gold treasure rivaling Tutankhamen.
 The treasure is displayed inside the reburied mound tomb – very atmospheric.
 The museum at his nearby palace is newly opened too.